ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-programming-preliminaries.md

 Therefore we will not use array slices in this book.
 Instead we can use a pair of array indices `i`, `j` to refer to a specific slice of the array.
-This is, e.g., done already in section @sec:binary-search where we introduce the *binary search* algorithm.
+This is, e.g., done already in @sec:binary-search where we introduce the *binary search* algorithm.

 #### Strings